 Zenosaurus Curriculum 17: A variant of this discovery is that falling on the ground, while terrible, is also wonderful—the taste of dirt, blood, coffee, oranges, tears, sweat—the taste of life itself.

-PZI Zen Online Audio: Layman Pang and his daughter Ling Chou fall down for different reasons in this koan.
-Tess leads the group through meditation and a talk on how the koan entered her life, followed by comment from other meditators on the nature of intimacy.
+Layman Pang and his daughter Lingzhao fall down for different reasons in this koan.
+Tess leads the group through a meditation and talk on how the koan entered her life; followed by comments from other meditators on the nature of intimacy.
 Some silent meditation segments are included.
-As recorded March 30 2020.
+As recorded March 30, 2020.